kellywongs/composing/README.md

 To me, this exemplifies the purpose of the viola and the extraordinary effects that it can produce.
 The viola section has a very distinct tone that's very different from that of the violin sections.
 Because it's acoustically strangled and there are fewer places where the resonance *really* works, a viola's tone is what you would get if you took a violin's sound and aged it in a barrel for a little while.

 All registers but the very high are rather muffled for violas.
 For this reason, it's not a great idea to try and use violas to carry a melodic line at times where significant amounts of people are playing.
 Even where the orchestration is thinner, the lines played by violas are unlikely to be very loud or vivacious.

 Maybe that's what you're going for, though: melancholy, thick, and sort of flat.
+In which case continue by all means.[^shosty11]

-Keep in mind that violas, because of their larger design and thicker strings, take more energy and time to speak than the lithe violins.
-This trend continues down the whole string orchestra down to the basses, who you *really* need to take care of in terms of speed and agility.
-The violas still enjoy complex passages, of course, but in this way they are not equivalent to violins.
+Keep in mind that violas, because of their larger design and thicker strings, take more energy and time to speak than the smaller and defter violins.
+This means that extremely fast passages and runs are sketchier on viola than violin, and the problem worsens in lower registers.
+(This trend continues down the whole string orchestra  to the basses, for whom speed and agility is a real obstacle.
+So I really can't even begin to complain.)

+[^shosty11]: [Shostakovich: Symphony No. 11, "The Year 1905," III.
+Eternal Memory (Adagio)](https://youtu.be/TKVPohVLvw0?list=OLAK5uy_nqluY2k-uYjdrd-wIYuzuhTwdd3If3oaQ&t=43).
+This movement--Shostakovich's requisite funeral march--begins slowly, with pizzicato in the basses.
+It's joined by a lengthy viola soli, which is ghostly and lonely and everything you wouldn't expect from upper strings.

 #### Cellos